-1. The steps from Reservation to Loan Closing:

-- Step 1.
+- 1. The steps from Reservation to Loan Closing: - Step 1.
 Approval of Schematic Design: The Schematic Design is approved simultaneously with the Reservation of funds for a development. - Step 2.
 Kick-off Meeting: RIHousing will meet with the developer, the architect and general contractor, if selected, to review the requirements of the Guidelines.
 At this meeting, RIHousing will review any conditions attached to the approval of the Schematic Design and the Drawing/Specification Requirements.
 As part of the kick-off meeting, a detailed list of the submissions required for firm commitment and closing will be reviewed.
-A generic list is attached in Section 5 of these Guidelines.
+A generic list is attached in Appendix 4 of these Guidelines.
+Not all listed documents may be required.
+It is intended that the list be edited at the kickoff meeting to meet the specifics of the project.
 The development team will be required to establish a time frame with specific milestones for submission of the various plan stages by the architect and plan review by RIHousing.